awsdocs/amazon-translate-developer-guide/doc_source/API_TerminologyData.md

 # TerminologyData<a name="API_TerminologyData"></a>

 The data associated with the custom terminology\.
+For information about the custom terminology file, see [ Creating a Custom Terminology](https://docs.aws.amazon.com/translate/latest/dg/creating-custom-terminology.html)\.

 ## Contents<a name="API_TerminologyData_Contents"></a>